 Stressful situations activate the sympathetic nervous system, releasing stress hormones in the body and initiating the “fight or flight” response, which is what helps us respond to a perceived threat with urgency.

 Our ability to respond quickly to danger is vital to survival, and so a little stress is a good thing in certain situations.
-For example, if you need to jump out of the way of an oncoming vehicle, the stress response may indeed save your life.
+For example, if you need to jump out of the way of an oncoming vehicle, the stress response can indeed save your life.

-3 Practical Deep Breathing Exercises
+3 Practical Deep Breathing Exercises for a Life Brimming with Joy

 This is simplicity at its finest.
 No matter what you’re faced with right now, you can pause, even if only for a moment.
 Actually, the very point of this exercise is that you use just a tiny moment to realign the mental with the emotional.

-- Focus on one, long, deep breath.
+- FOCUS on one, long, deep breath.
 Inhale deeply, feeling your diaphragm and belly expand (not your chest).
 Exhale through your nose or mouth for the same count, or longer.
 Be fully conscious of this breath.

-- Observe your mind.
+- OBSERVE your mind.
 Does it wander during this breath?
 It’s okay if it does.
 Where does it go?
 Can you try again to be right here, right now?

 2. Equal Breathing

 Known as Sama Vritti in Sanskrit, “sama” means even, smooth, flat, equal or same; “vritti” means fluctuations or modifications.
-This breathing exercise focuses on equalizing the breath as a way to smooth the fluctuating mind.
+This deep breathing exercise focuses on equalizing the breath as a way to smooth the fluctuating mind.

 - Inhale through the nose for a count of four.